 The child's views are gathered by the young person's section of the PEP document.
 The child's views may be gathered using any format that is age appropriate but the views should be completed before the PEP meeting / review.
 This ensures that if a young person chooses not to attend his / her PEP meeting for any reason; their views have still been listened to.
 If any concerns are identified or requests for support it must be recorded in the PEP and followed up at PEP meetings.

 The parent / carer also plays a significant role at the meeting and in supporting the child / young person to achieve actions identified thus aiding progress.
 The carer consultation enables carers to identify their involvement with school, their confidence in effectively supporting the education of the children in their care and identification of any training needs.

-In Walsall we currently have four PEPs:
+In Walsall we currently have an electronic PEP (ePEP):